 - Contribute to the community through educational experiences

-- High School Seniors attending eligible High Schools within an FSCB Market.
-(Download List of Eligible Schools)
+- High School Seniors attending eligible High Schools within an FSCB Market (link to eligible schools)

 - Student should plan to further their education in a business-related field at a 2-year or 4-year institution

 - To ensure impartiality, immediate family members & dependents of FSCB employees are discouraged from applying.

 --- Applicants should have a history of participation in school and community activities, and a goal of increasing involvement, particularly in the area of leadership development.
 Applicants must demonstrate the ability to understand and apply concepts of values-based leadership and selfless service, and to be willing to critically examine their own behavior and performance.

 Evidence of Personal Character and Integrity